Home Compare ADP.PA vs IRM

 Aeroports de Paris vs Iron Mountain: Which Stock Looks Stronger in 2026?

-Aeroports de Paris holds the cleaner structural position, with the lead spread across valuation and stability.
+The structural profiles are close, with Aeroports de Paris carrying a narrow edge on growth.
 Iron Mountain still has the edge on growth, which keeps the comparison from looking entirely one-sided.
 In the market, Iron Mountain carries the stronger setup — intact trend against Aeroports de Paris's broken trend.
 That leaves a split case: the structural lead stays with Aeroports de Paris, but the market is not currently confirming it.

 Trajectory Similarity